JoshuaJones/dash/README.md

 The following Dash API is available:

+- `currentSlide`: Returns a number value of the active slide
 - `next`: Triggers Dash to move forward one
 - `prev`: Triggers Dash to move back one
 - `goTo`: Triggers Dash to jump to a specific slide provided as a param

 ## Release History

+* 2013-12-13   v0.1.1   Add deep linking support
 * 2013-12-02   v0.1.0   Initial Dash jQuery Slider Plugin release